"LEADERSHIP EQ" course DETAILS

-Next T-group Workshop: October 3-5 near Chicago, Illinois
+Next T-group Workshop: Spring 2026 near Chicago, Illinois

 Most of your time in our experiential T-group weekend is spent working with fellow participants and 2 facilitators on relationship and team dynamics.
 Unlike with colleagues or friends—with whom it can be risky to speak honestly about what happens between you—in our facilitated "talking circle" everyone is there to learn in a confidential and low-risk practice lab.